 The pump head has a "built in" strainer on the inlet side of the pump.
-It is recommended to clean or replace the pump's inlet strainer at least once a year.
+It is recommended to clean or replace the pumps inlet strainer at least once a year.
 (See Above):

-- Drain the coolant reservoir and all coolant lines.
-Dispose of the coolant properly as specified above. - Hold the pump head firmly to apply a counter-torque when loosing the strainer's 7/8" acorn nut located on the bottom.
-Do not confuse with 3/4" acorn nut.
+Drain the coolant reservoir and all coolant lines.
+Dispose of the coolant properly as specified in NOTE above.

+- Hold the pump head firmly to apply a counter-torque when loosing the strainer's 7/8" (22 mm) acorn nut located on the bottom.
+Do not confuse with 3/4" (19 mm) acorn nut.
 Remove nut and slide inlet strainer down and out from the pump head. - Gently rinse the strainer under running water to thoroughly clean it. - Use a mirror to inspect the inside of the pump for contamination.
-Carefully remove hardened debris with a dental pick if necessary, without scratching the inside of the pump. - Reinstall the strainer and 7/8 acorn nut, tightening with 75+/-15 in-lbs. of torque.
+Carefully remove hardened debris with a dental pick if necessary, without scratching the inside of the pump. - Reinstall the strainer and 7/8 (22 mm) acorn nut, tightening with 75 +/- 15 in-lbs. of torque.
 Wipe dry all area wetted with coolant.
-Dispose of coolant soaked towels properly as specified above. - For a more in depth procedure, See Section D-2, "Pump Inlet Filter".
+Dispose of coolant soaked towels properly as specified above. - For a more in depth procedure, See Section D-2, "Pump Inlet Strainer".